canidlogic/photobase/doc/Reel.md

 Lines 6-7 declare the input file, with line 7 being a special token that `pbtc.pl` will replace with the path to an original video source file.

+Lines 8-9 cause global metadata to be copied over from the source file to the transcoded file.
+This is important for preserving the timestamps embedded within recorded files.
+(If the source files do not have embedded timestamps, another strategy will be required to preserve timestamps.)

-Lines 8-15 specify video encoding options for transcoding.
+Lines 10-17 specify video encoding options for transcoding.
 The options shown here use H.264 at excellent quality (`slow` preset, 20 quality setting, where lower settings are higher quality).
-Lines 14-15 improve compatibility of video files, but can be left out.
-If you trust the video encoding of the source videos, you can avoid a full video re-encode by replacing lines 8-15 with the following:
+Lines 16-17 improve compatibility of video files, but can be left out.
+If you trust the video encoding of the source videos, you can avoid a full video re-encode by replacing lines 10-17 with the following:

     -c:v
     copy

 While this is much faster, it increases the risk that there will be weird encoding problems when the full reel video is compiled.

-Lines 16-19 specify audio encoding options for transcoding.
+Lines 18-21 specify audio encoding options for transcoding.
 The options shown here use AAC at a 192kbps audio rate.

-Line 20 is a special command that `pbtc.pl` will replace with the path of an video file in the `fix` subdirectory that will be created.
+Line 22 is a special command that `pbtc.pl` will replace with the path of an video file in the `fix` subdirectory that will be created.
 To the left of the colon is a (case-insensitive) list of input file extensions.
 To the right of the colon is the video file extension to use for transcoded video files in the `fix` subdirectory.

 ### Step 4 - Transcode